J3uddha/Chess/README.md

 # Chess
-This is my chess game built in ruby.
+This is my chess game built in Ruby.

 ### How to run